ivmai/bdwgc/docs/simple_example.md

 For a multi-threaded program, some more rules apply:

-  * Files that either allocate through the GC _or make thread-related calls_ should first define the macro `GC_THREADS`, and then include `gc.h`.
+  * Files that either allocate through the GC _or make thread-related calls_ should first define the macro `GC_THREADS`, and then include `gc.h` file.
   On some platforms this will redefine some threads primitives, e.g. to let the collector keep track of thread creation.

 ### C++